Nkosinathi-Bonga-James-Mncube/Wootware_script/README.md

  - Built a script to help me identify current PC components on hand at [Wootware.co.za](https://www.wootware.co.za/)
  - Also added the ability to:
-     - [x] Add items to your cart
+     - [x] Add items to your cart to purchase at a later date
-     - [x] Display total of items in cart to purchase at a later date
+     - [x] Display total cost of cart
 # Packages

 - Selenium :      https://pypi.org/project/selenium/